SimpleCodeByElmir/DevOps/Linux_System/README.md

 ## Part 1.
 Installation of the OS

-`-` Well, let's finally get this Linux installed,'' -- Sebastian moves the laptop closer to you.

-`-` Yes, it's about time.
-I saw a great instruction on *Linuxconfig* to install the version we need.

 **== Task ==**

 ##### Install **Ubuntu 20.04 Server LTS** without GUI.
 (Use VirtualBox).